 Lt.
 Lonnie Jamison was as sharp and straightforward as they come and by the end of the show, his character had grown from a supporting patrolman to a starring Lt. and acting-chief of detectives.
 Hugh was born in Rome, Italy, and adopted by Carroll O’Connor and his wife, Nancy.
 At the age of 16, Hugh was diagnosed with Hodgkin’s disease but conquered it with the help of chemotherapy.
 It was around this time that Hugh became addicted to drugs.

-Six months before Hugh’s death, Hugh’s wife told Carroll that a man named Harry Thomas Perzigian had been furnishing Hugh with drugs… so after hiring a private detective to investigate, they had enough evidence to arrest and convict Perzigian.
+Six months before Hugh’s death, his wife told Carroll that a man named Harry Thomas Perzigian had been furnishing Hugh with drugs… so after hiring a private detective to investigate, they had enough evidence to arrest and convict Perzigian.
 Sadly, he was only arrested after Hugh had committed suicide.
-On March 28, 1995, the third anniversary of his marriage, Hugh called his dad to tell him he was going to end his life saying he could not beat his drug addiction.
+On March 28, 1995, the third anniversary of his marriage, Hugh called his dad to tell him he was going to end his life, saying he could not beat his drug addiction.
 Carroll called the police, who arrived at Hugh’s home just as he shot himself.
 Hugh died at 32 years old.
 Carroll would spend the rest of his life advocating for drug abuse awareness and even successfully lobbied to get California to pass the Drug Dealer Liability Act in 1997.

 6. Geoffrey Thorne (Wilson Sweet)

 Officer Wilson Sweet was the cocky fresh meat right out of the police academy and one of the first Black men to join the police force.
 Geoffrey Thorne got his start in 1987, securing his knack for playing officers with a one-off on Hill Street Blues.
-In the Heat of the Night was certainly his most notable role, but he worked solidly until 2000, his last gig being 2 episodes on the show Bull.
+In the Heat of the Night was certainly his most notable role, but he worked solidly until 2000, his last gig being two episodes on the show Bull.

 7. Alan Autry (Bubba Skinner)

-This show was fantastic, and the characters were well-fleshed out – with quite possibly the greatest police chief in television history.
-So tell us, Who was your favorite character from the show?
+This show was fantastic, and the characters were well-fleshed out — with quite possibly the greatest police chief in television history.
+So tell us, who was your favorite character from the show?
 Did you enjoy the 1967 film version better?
-What about the novel, any fans of that John Ball book?
+What about the novel; any fans of that John Ball book?
 Tell us in the comments below, and let’s remember an excellent show together.